ubaldot/vim-replica/README.md

 the following:

  1. A terminal emulator support that feature,
- 2. A library that you are using allows inline figures.
+ 2. A library allows inline figures.

 Again, I prefer floating, interactive figure, but it you succeed in displaying inline figures while using Replica, out of curiosity, please let us know. :)